-You can also check out more My 5s from that long ago trip to India.
+You can also check out more travel reports from that long ago trip to India.